JKincorperated/JKincorperated.github.io/index.md

 ### Flexibility

 The IPvD address has no fixed size, so when SHA-512 becomes obsolete or when quantum security comes around servers can upgrade without downtime.
 As any client can connect with every protocol version.
-Also, because every IP can be generated offline, remote locations (like mars) can setup infrastructure without waiting 20 minutes to get an IP.
+Also, because every IP can be generated offline, remote locations (like mars) can set up infrastructure without waiting 20 minutes to get an IP.

 ### Decentralisation

-Because their is no central authority anyone can get online (as long as they have someone willing to link their systems)
+Because there is no central authority anyone can get online (as long as they have someone willing to link their systems)

 ## Addresses